Stitching together the stories of Sauchiehall Street!

 .

+Soft City aims to diversify the voices who have a say in the regeneration of Glasgow's City Centre.
 We want to engage communities in reclaiming their heritage and shared spaces, by exploring the many reincarnations of Sauchiehall Street.

-Using Feminist City thinking, together we will imagine what a safer, more accessible city centre could look like for everyone.
+Using Feminist City thinking, together we imagine what a safer, more accessible city centre could look like for everyone.

 We are Ellie and Alice, two Glasgow-based artists, interested in storytelling, crafting, sustainability and collaborative making.
 Together, we love to work on community-focused projects, creating playful, immersive worlds for people to explore.